 Hilton Head Hidden Gems for an Off-the-Beaten-Path Vacation

-This preserve is one that you may pass heading south bound on Cross Island, and is just after the Palmetto Bay Road light on your right.
-This preserve was established in 1965 in efforts to maintain the authentic sea island ecosystem.
-It offers plenty of walking trails with educational information about a variety of plants and animals.
-More importantly it offers an inside look into the wild that surrounds and makes up the island.
+The Audubon Newhall Preserve is a beautiful, natural preservation.
+You may pass by unknowingly as you head southbound on Cross Island.
+But, slow down just after the Palmetto Bay Road light on your right.
+The preserve was established in 1965 to maintain the authentic sea island ecosystem.
+Here, you can explore walking trails with educational information about the island’s plants and animals.
+Admission is absolutely free and operating hours are from dawn until dusk.

-Even though this location may not be a Hilton Head Island secret, it is somewhere you will want to check out.
-This beach feels like your own private location, giving you the inspiration to just sit back and do nothing.
-The whole family can enjoy what this beach has to offer.
-There are life guards at this location and there is plenty of parking as well.
+Although Burkes Beach Folly may not be a Hilton Head Island secret, it is somewhere you will want to check out.
+With fewer crowds than most of the islands’ beaches, Burkes Beach feels like your own private location.
+It is all the inspiration you need to sit back, enjoy the ocean and sand, and relax.
+The whole family can enjoy what this beach offers.
+There are lifeguards and plenty of parking, as well!

 Most visitors flock to Hilton Head Island in the spring and summer, but the fall and winter also offer something special for traveling snowbirds and locals alike.
 Beginning in November through February, oyster roasts and festivals are among the most anticipated celebrations!
 You can also look forward to fewer crowds at the beach and shorter lines at restaurants.
 There isn’t a better way to enjoy the quieter side of Hilton Head!